filfreire/coop-game-fleep/README.md

 UATHelper: Packaging (Windows): AutomationTool exiting with ExitCode=0 (Success)
 ```

-And you should see a packaged build in `D:/builds` (or the `-archivedirectory` you've picked).
+And you should see a packaged build in `PACKAGE_FOLDER` (or the `-archivedirectory` you've picked in case you edit the `.\scripts\Package.bat` batch file).

-> Note: First packaging is taking between 10 to 20 minutes on an AMD Ryzen 7 5800 processor.
+> Note: First packaging is can take between 10 to 20 minutes.
+This is what it took on an AMD Ryzen 7 5800 processor and an Intel Core i7 6700k.
 It might take longer or less time depending on your specs.